livingstoneonline/admin_menu/README.txt

 -- TROUBLESHOOTING --

-* If admin menu is not displayed, check the following steps:
+* If the administration menu is not displayed, check the following steps:

+  - Is admin_menu's "access administration menu" permission enabled?

-  - Is the 'access administration menu' permission enabled?
+  - Is system's "access administration pages" permission enabled?

   - Does your theme output $closure?
 (See FAQ below for more info)